by Raven Cotyledon

 The November Assembly had much the same crew but with some significant changes.
 The Midden and the Possibility Alliance were gone.
 The Midden transformed itself into a cooperative house and the founders of the Possibility Alliance eventually moved to Maine.
 Sapling transformed itself into Mimosa.
 It was the same place but all the people who started it were gone and it was taken over by the folks who tried to start Sycamore Farm.
 There was also one new community, East Brook Community Farm in rural New York, started by the folks who tried to start Willow Vale Farm.
 (As I said, new communities were emerging from the wreckage of the old.)

 There was again one Assembly in 2018,in November.
-It had basically the same crew as the November, 2017 Assembly except Sandhill, one of the elder communities in the FEC was in trouble, and didn’t make it.
+It had basically the same crew as the November, 2017 Assembly.
 Populations reported on the chart were Twin Oaks 92, East Wind 50, Acorn 28, Mimosa 2, Cambia 2, Ionia 30, Compersia 6, Oran Mor 3, Rainforest Lab 2, and Le Manoir 6.

 The chart ends there but there was an Assembly last December.
 Fortunately, I was there.
 It was filled with controversy (as I suspect many others were), and due to that, the site was changed at the last minute from East Wind to Oran Mor (although many of us stayed at East Wind and they provided strong support for the Assembly).
 Present were folks from Twin Oaks, East Wind, Acorn, The Mothership, Cambia, Ionia, Compersia, Rainforest Lab, Oran Mor, Le Manoir, East Brook Community Farm, and Cotyledon (the new community in New York City, which I was representing).
 Folks from Sandhill also tried to make it, but they had children with them and since there was a stomach virus which swept through many of the delegates, they decided not to risk it.
 In spite of the controversies (and there were a bunch of them), we passed a budget for the FEC (something that apparently didn’t happen the previous year) and began forming teams in the hope of expanding the leadership of the FEC.